Karachi LaJamia

 Hamare Siyal Rishte

-Open Course (November 2021)
+Open Course (2021)

 However much we may bury and build upon it, the landscape demands to be known.
 The relationship between the city dwellers of Karachi and the ecology of this land has primarily been marked by violence, both slow and spectacular, and a profound alienation.
-This course seeks to move beyond this painful disconnect into recognising and inhabiting, with care, our profound entanglements and shared destinies with this ecology.
+This course sought to move beyond this painful disconnect into recognising and inhabiting, with care, our profound entanglements and shared destinies with this ecology.

-The course explores a range of ongoing struggles from disappearing rivers and the climate crisis, to the razed shorelines and the contested islands of Karachi.
+The course explored a range of ongoing struggles from disappearing rivers and the climate crisis, to the razed shorelines and the contested islands of Karachi.
 These battles to defend the ecological body of Karachi are an ancient and ongoing pedagogy.
 We learn from Karachi’s rich history of resistance and refusal, turning our attention towards the dynamic, oceanic webs of relation and responsibility our aquatic landscape implicates us within.

 Link to essay published in HKW’s Anthropocene Curriculum: “Sensing the Ephemeral Rivers: Notes Towards a Karachi Ecopedagogy” (2021).